MicrosoftDocs/win32/desktop-src/SecCrypto/creating-viewing-and-managing-certificates.md

 ---
-Description: 'Certificates have associated properties, such as a display name, description, and allowed uses, that can be viewed and edited.' ms.assetid: '23faaa03-af3e-4497-8607-4e34f8889368'
+Description: Certificates have associated properties, such as a display name, description, and allowed uses, that can be viewed and edited. ms.assetid: 23faaa03-af3e-4497-8607-4e34f8889368
-title: 'Creating, Viewing, and Managing Certificates'
+title: Creating, Viewing, and Managing Certificates ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating, Viewing, and Managing Certificates